D8A-SCIENCE/hpc-gitbook/src/distributed-pytorch-dask/torchdist.md

 # PyTorch + DASK

-## pyTorch Distributed
+## PyTorch Distributed

 This guide walks through how you can quickly distribute deep learning models using pyTorch in a distributed environment.
-It assumes you have already completed the [basic Python & MPI tutorial](../distributed-ml-with-pytorch/parallel-computing/launching-parallel-programs-on-the-hpc-using-mpi.md), [Python & Dask tutorial](../distributed-ml-with-pytorch/parallel-computing/dask\_intro.md), and understand the [basics of torch](../distributed-ml-with-pytorch/distributed-ml-with-pytorch/torchBasics.md).
+It assumes you have already completed the [basic Python & MPI tutorial](../python-on-hpc/launching-parallel-programs-on-the-hpc-using-mpi.md), [Python & Dask tutorial](../python-on-hpc/dask_intro.md), and understand the [basics of torch](torchBasics.md).

 ## High level "what's going on here"